-- Appropriate and necessary for the diagnosis or treatment of the medical condition. - Clinically appropriate in terms of type, frequency, extent, site and duration and considered effective for the patient's illness, injury or disease. - Provided for the diagnosis or direct care and treatment of the medical condition. - Within standards of good medical practice within the organized medical community. - Not primarily for your convenience, or for the convenience of your doctor or another provider. - Not more costly than an alternative service or sequence of services that is medically appropriate and is likely to produce equivalent therapeutic or diagnostic results in regard to the diagnosis or treatment of the patient's illness, injury, or condition. - The most appropriate procedure, supply, equipment or service which can safely be provided.
-The most appropriate procedure, supply, equipment or service must satisfy the following requirements: - There must be valid scientific evidence demonstrating that the expected health benefits from the procedure, equipment, service or supply are clinically significant and produce a greater likelihood of benefit, without a disproportionately greater risk of harm or complications, for you with the particular medical condition being treated than other possible alternatives; and
+- ◆ Appropriate and necessary for the diagnosis or treatment of the medical condition. - Clinically appropriate in terms of type, frequency, extent, site and duration and considered effective for the patient's illness, injury or disease. - Provided for the diagnosis or direct care and treatment of the medical condition. - Within standards of good medical practice within the organized medical community. - ◆ Not primarily for your convenience, or for the convenience of your doctor or another provider. - Not more costly than an alternative service, including the same service in an alternative setting, or sequence of services that is medically appropriate and is likely to produce equivalent therapeutic or diagnostic results in regard to the diagnosis or treatment of the patient's illness, injury, or condition. - For example we will not provide coverage for an inpatient admission for surgery if the surgery could have been performed on an outpatient basis or an infusion or injection of a specialty drug provided in the outpatient department of a hospital if the drug could be provided in a doctor's office or the home setting; and - ◆ The most appropriate procedure, supply, equipment or service which can safely be provided.
+The most appropriate procedure, supply, equipment or service must satisfy the following requirements: - ◆ There must be valid scientific evidence demonstrating that the expected health benefits from the procedure, equipment, service or supply are clinically significant and produce a greater likelihood of benefit, without a disproportionately greater risk of harm or complications, for you with the particular medical condition being treated than other possible alternatives; and

-• Generally accepted forms of treatment that are less invasive have been tried and found to be ineffective or are otherwise unsuitable.
+♦ Generally accepted forms of treatment that are less invasive have been tried and found to be ineffective or are otherwise unsuitable.